msg-CareerPaths/spring-training/chapters/400-jpa-and-flyway.md

 > After the database connection details were set correctly, the application should start.
 >
 > Create a data model for your application in a Flyway SQL migration.
 You should use as a guideline the database diagram provided.
+>  *For the upcoming topic security, it is better to create a User table that also has a user_role field, instead of the Customer table.*
 >
 > PostgreSQL has support to UUID, so you can use it instead of commonly used auto-increment integer.
 UUID is helpful to avoid a normal attack in which the hacker tries to increase or decrease an entity ID to discover new information.
 >